liveanddeadcat/liveanddeadcat/README.md

 ### Hi there 👋
+#### This is a live-and-dead cat.
+I'm working on improving my bioinformatic skills as a wet lab buddy!😉 And hope to develop some useful ways to make my work more efficient...

 <!--
 **liveanddeadcat/liveanddeadcat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.